alexkernphysiker/WASA-analysis/README.md

 ROOT - framework for calulations

-Pluto - library for Monte Carlo simulation of reaction products
+Pluto - library for Monte Carlo simulation of reaction products.
+Uses ROOT.

-WMC - software for Monte Carlo simulation of registration of previously simulated particles by WASA detector
+WMC - software for Monte Carlo simulation of registration of previously simulated particles by WASA detector.
+Uses ROOT and Pluto.

 RootSorter - framework for data preselection (both WMC-generated and obtained from the measurements).
 Uses ROOT.